 With one foot on the ground and one on the back step of the truck, she reached for the box that held the 16” bottom layer.
 She inhaled to gather all her strength and slipped her arms underneath the box.
 If she backed out slowly—

-His voice knocked the breath from her lungs, and she had to steady herself before carefully placing the box back on the floor of the truck.
-She peered up at her ex-boyfriend and most recent heartbreak.
+His voice knocked the breath from her lungs, and she steadied herself before carefully placing the box back on the floor of the truck.
+She peered up at her most recent heartbreak.

-“This is Destiny,” he said, motioning with his head toward the blond.
+“This is Destiny,” he motioned with his head toward the blond.

 Rory caught Brad’s eye.
 She wanted to see if his brown eyes had even a hint of regret, but he looked away too quickly.
 Several agonizing seconds passed and then, silence.

-After their breakup, she had thoughts of running into him and how she’d tell him in no uncertain terms how he devastated her by leaving her on the beach that night.
+After their breakup, she had thoughts of running into him and how she would tell him in no uncertain terms how devasted she was when he left her on the beach that night.
 But now, seeing him with a very vain Destiny, something inside Rory shifted as realization dawned on her.

-“Well, this cake won’t put itself together,” she said with a snort.
+“Well, this cake won’t put itself together,” she said.

 “Right.
 Do you need some help?”

-Destiny did her version of a model’s runway walk back over to Brad, put her hand in his, and flipped her perfectly perfect blond hair over her shoulder, yet again.
+Destiny did her version of a model’s runway walk back over to Brad, put her hand in his, and flipped her perfectly perfect blond hair over her shoulder for the hundredth time.

 His Royal Highness, Prince Hugh Sebastian Louis Henri du Clair of Asterlaine, very much loved the life he’d created for himself in the United States.
 Few people knew he was second in line to the throne of his small country, and he liked it that way.

-Hugh checked his watch as he walked from his car toward the reception venue.
+Hugh checked his watch as he walked from his car toward the doors of the restaurant.
 Being a groomsman in the wedding party of his good friend, they had just finished taking photographs at church.
-After a quick glance around the parking lot, it appeared that the limousine with the bridesmaids and the newlyweds hadn’t arrived yet.
+After a quick glance around the parking lot, it appeared that the cars with the bridesmaids and the newlyweds hadn’t arrived yet.

-However, there was a woman standing by a food truck with a giant cupcake on top, waving frantically at him.
+However, a woman stood by a food truck with a giant cupcake on top, waving frantically at him.
 At least he thought she waved at him.
 He looked around.
 No one else in the vicinity.
-She had to be waving at him.

-“Merde,” he muttered the expletive in his native language, halting his steps while he slipped his sunglasses back on.
+“Merde,” he muttered the expletive in his native language, halting his steps to slip his sunglasses back on.

-“Honey, remember our conversation about how I might need your help?”
+“Honey, remember I said I might need your help?”

-As he approached the truck, the girl’s hair was more of a reddish gold.
-He caught her gaze and saw that she silently pleaded for his assistance with her bright green eyes.
+As Hugh got closer to the truck, the girl’s hair was more of a reddish gold.
+He caught her gaze.
+She silently pleaded for his assistance with her bright green eyes.
 The tension in the air became more palatable as he moved nearer to the trio, too.
-He tried to read the situation, but he was never any good at that.

-“Aw, you’re such a sweet guy.
-Just as I suspected, Aidan is nowhere to be found and I’m afraid I’ll need your help moving the wedding cake inside,” Red said then rolled her eyes.
+“Thank you, darling.
+Well, just as I suspected, Aidan is nowhere to be found, and I’m afraid I’ll need your help moving the wedding cake inside after all,” she said, rolling her eyes.

 “I’m Brad and this is Destiny.”